Texas Senior Health Insurance

 Explore Your Options

-Whether you were born and raised in Texas or moved there later in life, Texas is a place that many call home.
+Whether you were born and raised in Texas or moved there later in life, it’s a place that many call home.
 In fact, Texas has the second largest population in the United States.
 Like most states, once you become eligible for Medicare in Texas you can purchase a Medicare Supplement Plan (also known as Medigap), Prescription Drug Plan or a Medicare Advantage Plan.
-Within these three plans types there are multiple options; luckily a specialist at MySeniorHealthPlan.com can help you with questions and help you pick a plan that best fits your needs.
+Within these three plan types there are multiple options; luckily a Specialist at MySeniorHealthPlan.com can help you with questions and help you pick a plan that best fits your needs.

 Some of Texas’ Medicare eligible population also receives benefits through Indian Health Services.
 The relationship between the federal government and Native American tribes constitutes various rules to follow.
 However, CMS has made Medicare and Medicaid healthcare services accessible to all Native Americans who are eligible.
 For more information visit http://www.ihs.gov